 The crucial premise is premise 1d.
 Desiring God would be an intrinsic good; it would be good for its own sake.
 We could also see some of the benefits that come with desiring God.
 Clearly it’s logically possible that everyone desires God, and clearly we would expect God to want people to desire him.
 God wants the best for her creatures, and if God wants the best for his creatures, then if the desire for God is the greatest desire or an infinite desire, then all persons would desire that God exists.

 One immediate objection to my argument might be an appeal to free will; God gives us a choice to desire him.
 However, I don’t think this move will work.
 For one, it doesn’t seem like we can just choose what our desires are.
 I don’t choose to desire many things, but that doesn’t mean they aren’t valuable.
-I don’t choose to desire to be happy last week, but that doesn’t mean it wasn’t a good thing to be happy.
+I didn’t choose to desire to be happy last week, but that doesn’t mean it wasn’t a good thing to be happy.
 Just because you don’t choose to desire women or boardgames, doesn’t mean they are somehow less desirable, real, or valuable.

 Someone might reply by saying you can control your desires in an indirect way.
 For example, you can control not being tired tomorrow by going to bed early.